Healthy Homes Assessment Clive

 Rental Property Home Assessments Clive

-Property rental areas that are affected by Health Homes Standards.
-Healthy Homes Standard in Clive include each:
+Areas of rental properties that are impacted with the Healthy Homes Standards in Clive include each:

 • Living Room